 That makes this an easy make-ahead add-on for all your favorite fall desserts.
-Here are a few ideas for serving our apple cider caramel sauce:
+Here are a few ideas for serving:

 - Drizzle a heaping spoonful over ice cream for an incredible treat.

 - Spoon this luscious apple cider caramel sauce over your favorite fall-inspired cakes like this Apple-Cream Cheese Bundt Cake, and our fresh Apple Cake.

 - Warm a small bowl of apple cider caramel sauce and use it for dipping fresh apple slices.
 Talk about crazy good apple treats!
 Everybody loves caramel apples 🙂